Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 Half-life: Dog approx. 4–6 hours (but significantly longer at high doses due to saturation of liver enzymesEnzymes are biological catalysts that accelerate specific chemical reactions in the body without being consumed.
 They play a crucial role in virtually all physiological processes.)

-6. Summary of Toxic Effects
+6. Summary of the toxic effects

 | Level of Action | Mechanism | Consequences |